douglashill/DynamicButtonStack/README.md

 # DynamicButtonStack

-DynamicButtonStack lays out a collection of buttons in either a column or a row.
+DynamicButtonStack lays out a collection of UIKit buttons in either a column or a row.
 It dynamically adjusts the layout to suit the button content and the available space.

 See the blog post to read more about [the problems solved by DynamicButtonStack and the design principles behind it.](https://douglashill.co/dynamic-button-stack/)